-Make sure you pack comfortable walking shoes because to get to the mausoleum you’ll need to climb 461 steps.
-When you step inside the tomb, you will be dazzled by a grandiose golden mosaic and an impressive sculpture of the Prince-Bishop created by Ivan Mestrovic.
+Make sure you pack comfortable walking shoes because you’ll need to climb 461 steps to get to the mausoleum.
+When you step inside the tomb, you will be dazzled by an exquisite golden mosaic and an impressive sculpture of the Prince-Bishop created by Ivan Mestrovic.

 Lastly, the views from the mausoleum are spectacular, and on a clear day, you can see Italy.

 This charming Serbian Orthodox monastery is carved into a mountain cliff and is absolutely breath-taking.
-The Monastery is visited by over 100,000 pilgrims annually, and a visit to its cave-like chapel is a must.
+One of the absolute best Montenegro things to see, the Monastery is visited by over 100,000 pilgrims annually, and a visit to its cave-like chapel is a must.

-The are countless dive locations across the Montenegro coast, where you can explore sunken planes, ships, caves, reefs and even historical artifacts like amphora.
-There are numerous diving centers along the coast to support you whether you’re a novice or a pro.
-The best part is the visibility in the sea here is tremendous with some areas as high as 50m.
+There are countless dive locations across the Montenegro coast, where you can explore sunken planes, ships, caves, reefs, and even historical artifacts like an amphora.
+There are numerous diving centers along the coast to support you, whether you’re a novice or a pro.
+The best part is the visibility in the sea here is tremendous, with some areas as high as 50m.

 Visit Debeli Namet

 At the bottom of Sljeme Mountain, you will find this small but rather picturesque glacier.
-While it isn’t the biggest, and it’s certainly not the most southern in Europe, it still has that rather awesome natural vibe about it, and is certainly worth a visit.
+While it isn’t the biggest, and it’s certainly not the most southern in Europe, it still has that rather awesome natural vibe about it and is indeed worth a visit.